Spencer Leigh Hughes: Stockport

 Such was Hughes' reputation within the Liberal Party that these two defeats did not discourage Liberal Associations from considering him for further Parliamentary contests.
 The local party in Sudbury in Suffolk were reported to be about to ask him to contest their seat when their MP, William Heaton-Armstrong, indicated he would soon be retiring.
 Instead however Hughes was invited to become the Liberal candidate for a safer (but not rock solid) prospect, Stockport in north-east Cheshire, replacing the more traditionally inclined Liberal MP James Duckworth.
 At the January 1910 general election he was finally successful in becoming an MP, elected as one of Stockport's two Liberal MPs.
 He held the seat for the rest of his life, being returned unopposed in 1918 as a Coalition Liberal.

 Legacy

 One historian has concluded that Hughes remained "an obscure backbencher" and politically his impact may have been small but his ability to entertain and divert the House of Commons was second to none and on more than one occasion his humour in debate transformed the atmosphere of the chamber from cold, hostile and partisan, or just plain bored, to one of comradeship and laughter.
-Lloyd George described one speech as "extraordinarily brilliant" and his obituary in The Times concluded he was liked by everybody and the Press Gallery always had a warm corner in its heart for him.
+David Lloyd George described one speech as "extraordinarily brilliant" and his obituary in The Times concluded he was liked by everybody and the Press Gallery always had a warm corner in its heart for him.
 It is clear that Hughes' great strength was his ability with words, both on paper and as a public speaker.
 He was said to be the cleverest after-dinner speaker of his time and was constantly in demand at dinners and other occasions.